- Download our Abu Dhabi Schools Guide

 With plans for major expansion in place, getting around in Abu Dhabi is set to get easier.
-The government has put a lot of effort into improving buses in the emirate and a metro service is expected to launch in 2020.
+The government has put a lot of effort into improving buses in the emirate, and a metro service is expected to launch in the near future.

 In the meantime, most expats in Abu Dhabi drive themselves or take a taxi.
 Efforts are being made to ease congestion, but there is often heavy traffic during morning and evening rush hours.

-A bicycle-sharing scheme was launched at the end of 2014 but mainly seems to be for leisure purposes.
+A bicycle-sharing scheme is available but is mainly used for leisure purposes.
 Given the way the city is spread out and the summer heat, Abu Dhabi isn’t known for being very pedestrian-friendly.

 Public transport in Abu Dhabi